oliver-sildmae/ga-capstone-predicting-song-genres/README.md

-# ga-capstone-predicting-song-genres
-Using song lyrics to predict genres
+# GA Capstone project - Using song lyrics to predict genres
+The aim of this project is to use solely the lyrics of songs to predict the genre/style to which they belong.

+## Files in this repo
+capstone.ipynb - main file
+capstone_summary-ipynb - executive summary